psarando/shire-reckoning/README.md

   called the "[Gates of Summer](https://tolkiengateway.net/wiki/Gates_of_Summer)" which occurred at sunrise on the 1st day of summer (and the ceremonies started the evening before).
-  Although modern western cultures consider the summer solstice to be the 1st day of summer, I think the "Gates of Summer" holiday probably corresponded with the 1st day of "Summer" (Lairë / Laer) in the [Calendar of Imladris](https://psarando.github.io/shire-reckoning/#tolkien-calendars) (a.k.a. the Reckoning of Rivendell).
+  Although modern western cultures consider the summer solstice to be the 1st day of summer, I think the "Gates of Summer" holiday could have corresponded with the 1st day of "Summer" (Lairë / Laer) in the [Calendar of Imladris](https://psarando.github.io/shire-reckoning/#tolkien-calendars) (a.k.a. the Reckoning of Rivendell).
 * The only Dwarvish holiday that I know of is called [Durin's Day](https://tolkiengateway.net/wiki/Durin%27s_Day).
   In *The Hobbit*, Thorin says, "The first day of the dwarves' New Year...